 Prior to becoming a coach, he was a design consultant for fortune 500 companies, where he experimented with a philosophy of design called “human-centered design” whose foundation is based on empathy.
 High-tech products & services he has helped design have won a number of awards including the CES Innovation award.

 Slim is also the author of the book "Realizing Empathy."
 He has shared the message of this book with over 15,000 people across North America, Europe, Asia, and the Middle East.
 The book has won a number of awards including the National Indie Excellence® Book Awards: New Non Fiction for content and the Communication Arts Typography Annual Award of Excellence for design.

-Slim’s career started at MAYA Design (A Boston Consulting Group Company) helping fortune 500 companies innovate through human-centered design.
-From this experience, he learned that companies struggling to innovate have to overcome their unawareness & bias toward their customers before they can innovate.
-The muscle required to do so?
-Empathy.
+Slim’s career started in 1999 at MAYA Design (A Boston Consulting Group Company) helping fortune 500 companies innovate through human-centered design.
+From this experience, he learned that breakthroughs for companies struggling to innovate came when they became aware of their unawareness & biases toward their customers by realizing empathy with them.

-He then conducted anthropological research at the Rhode Island School of Design and Brown University on how artists innovate differently from human-centered designers.
-From this experience, he learned that visual & performing artists struggling to innovate have to overcome their unawareness & bias toward themselves, their subject matters, or their materials before they can innovate.
-The muscle required to do so?
-Empathy.
+After leaving behind his career as a design consultant, Slim conducted anthropological research at the Rhode Island School of Design and Brown University on how artists innovate differently from human-centered designers.
+From this experience, he learned that breakthroughs for visual & performing artists struggling to innovate came when they became aware of their unawareness & biases toward themselves, their subject matters, or their materials by realizing empathy with them.

 - “Being present to a vulnerable expression of honesty is a privilege.
 It surprises us, challenges us, and reminds us of what it means to be human.
 It is what gives us the courage to vulnerably express our own honesty.